Talks programme for 2026

 Biographical details: David L. Clements is an Associate Professor of Astrophysics in the Physics Department of Imperial College London.
 He has a degree in physics and a PhD in astrophysics from Imperial College.
 He has worked at Oxford University, The European Southern Observatory Headquarters, near Munich, the Institut d'Astrophysique Spatiale, near Paris, and at Cardiff University.
 His research is in the broad areas of extragalactic astronomy and observational cosmology, specialising in studies of dust in galaxies and the role that dusty galaxies play in galaxy formation and evolution.
 He has worked on the Herschel and Planck missions as well as other planned and operating space missions including SPICA, PRIMA and Euclid.
 He has most recently been working on astrobiology in our Solar System using millimetre telescopes to study the atmosphere of Venus.
 He is the author of over 400 scientific papers and also writes science fiction stories and popular science articles which have been published in Analog, Nature Futures, Shoreline of Infinity, and Astronomy Now, among others.

-• Club members' slot - talk by Les Brand, entitled 'Here Comes the Sun: An Introduction to Solar Image Processing'
+- Club members' slot - talk by Les Brand, entitled 'Here Comes the Sun: An Introduction to Solar Image Processing'

 Wednesday 18 February, 7.15 for 7.30pm

-Dr Emma Curtis-Lake, University of Hertfordshire, will present:
+Dr Emma Curtis-Lake, University of Hertfordshire, presented:

 'Early galaxies revealed by JWST and why they puzzle us'

 Outline: Emma gave a talk to HAS in 2023 entitled "Webb and the most distant galaxies in the Universe" where she introduced some of the exciting discoveries we had made in the first year of science with JWST, including the most distant confirmed galaxies (at the time).
-She will now give a follow-up talk highlighting some of the exciting discoveries made since then from many different surveys, including the new high-redshift record and why it's puzzling to us, and a completely new class of object that might hold the answer to the question of "which came first, the chicken or the egg, the galaxy or the black hole?".
+She now gave a follow-up talk highlighting some of the exciting discoveries made since then from many different surveys, including the new high-redshift record and why it's puzzling to us, and a completely new class of object that might hold the answer to the question of "which came first, the chicken or the egg, the galaxy or the black hole?".

-Biographical details - Emma is STFC Webb Fellow at the Centre for Astrophysics Research, University of Hertfordshire.
+Biographical details: Emma is STFC Webb Fellow at the Centre for Astrophysics Research, University of Hertfordshire.
 Her research is based on studying galaxy formation and evolution in the Early Universe.
 She primarily uses space-based observatories to search for and characterise galaxies inhabiting the Universe in the first billions of years after the Big Bang.
 She is a member of the JWST (James Webb Space Telescope) NIRSpec guaranteed time observations (GTO) team.
 They are observing two patches of sky that have been previously observed with many other observatories, including the Hubble and Spitzer Space telescopes.
 With the NIRCam GTO team, they are taking imaging and spectroscopy of objects identified with Hubble (and other observatories) and JWST.
 This is the JADES survey (JWST Advanced Deep Extragalactic Survey).
 Emma is co-lead of the target selection and data analysis sub work packages.

 With the data she will investigate the stellar and gas properties of galaxies from cosmic noon to well within the Epoch of Reionisation (the time shortly after the Big Bang throughout which the Hydrogen in the Universe is being reionised by starlight).
 Emma is studying star formation rates, stellar masses, dust content, presence of active galactic nuclei and chemical enrichment in these early galaxies.

-• Club members' slot - talk by Steve Foster about the Cosmic Microwave Background, entitled “Not Pigeon Droppings” (presented via Zoom)
+- Club members' slot - talk by Steve Foster about the Cosmic Microwave Background, entitled “Not Pigeon Droppings” (presented via Zoom)

 Wednesday 18 March, 7.15 for 7.30pm